Bobby Kritical

 Bobby Bernard Turner Jr. (born September 8, 1988), professionally known as Bobby Kritical, is an American record producer, songwriter and audio engineer.
-Bobby Kritical has produced music with several prominent artists in the music industry, including K Camp, Gucci Mane, Lil Uzi Vert, and YFN Lucci, among others.
-He is best known for being the executive producer of K Camp's album Wayy 2 Kritical released in 2019.
+He is best known for having produced singles and albums for music industry acts—mainly in hip hop—including K Camp, Gucci Mane, Lil Uzi Vert, and YFN Lucci, among others.
+His collaborative album with K Camp, Wayy 2 Kritical (2019), was released by Interscope Records.

 Career

 Bobby Bernard Turner Jr. was born in Atlanta, Georgia.
 He first received local attention by co-producing "97" for K Camp in 2017.
-Later in 2017, he received national attention for co-producing songs "For Real" & "Diamonds All on My Wrist" on Lil Uzi Vert's Luv Is Rage 2.Bobby Kritical received national attention in 2018 for producing "Trust Me" by Bhad Bhabie.In 2019, Bobby Kritical was the executive producer for "Wayy 2 Kritical" which was the third studio album for K Camp.
+Later in 2017, he received national attention for co-producing songs "For Real" & "Diamonds All on My Wrist" on Lil Uzi Vert's Luv Is Rage 2.
+Bobby Kritical received national attention in 2018 for producing "Trust Me" by Bhad Bhabie.
+In 2019, Bobby Kritical was the executive producer for "Wayy 2 Kritical" which was the third studio album for K Camp.